 WHEN was the Foundation established and how often does it meet?

 The first meeting of the new Library Foundation took place April 11, 2018.
 At this meeting, the four new Directors introduced each other and Library Director Tom Kern explained the basic process for establishing the new foundation.
-The next meeting took place June 25, at 7 p.m. at the library.
-This was the meeting at which administrative documents were approved and signed.
-The next meeting is scheduled for Wednesday, August 15, 2018.
+The next meetings took place June 25, and August 15 at 7 p.m. at the library.
+This wwere the meetings at which administrative documents were approved and signed and plans were made for setting up a bank account.
+The next meeting is scheduled for Wednesday, October 10, 2018.
 This is the meeting at which officers will be elected and planning incentives for charitable giving will begin.

 Library foundations typically meet regularly once every two or three months, unless they meet more frequently in preparation for a fund-raising event once or twice a year.
 It is likely this Foundation will generally meet every other month during its first year.
 Tom Kern, the Library Director, will attend each meeting as a non-voting director to provide information and guidance as needed.

 WHERE will the Library Foundation meet and operate?

 The Foundation will generally meet at the library in the Genevieve Lincoln Community Meeting Room or the Library Director's office.
 The mailing address for the Foundation is the same as the library’s address (801 N. Main St., Wauconda, IL 60084).
 The next meeting is scheduled for Wednesday, October 10, at 7 p.m. at the library.

 WHO are the Directors of the Library Foundation?